 • the individuals remaining LSDBA immediately prior to becoming entitled to the payment of the SALS.

-Where the amount of the tax-free payment that could normally be paid is greater than the individual’s remaining LSA or LSDBA the tax-free amount is limited to the lower of the remaining LSA or remaining LSDBA.
+Where the amount of the tax-free payment that could normally be paid is greater than the individual’s remaining LSA or LSDBA the tax-free amount is limited to the lower of the remaining LSA and the remaining LSDBA.
 The remainder of the payment is subject to income tax.
-This option is not available for PCLS as the payment is limited to lower of the remaining LSA or LSDBA.
-Once the first of the LSA or LSDBA has been reduced to nil no further PCLS can be paid.
-However, it may be possible to pay the excess as a Pension Commencement Excess Lump Sum (PCELS) or as an UFPLS payment.
-The full amount of such payments are subject to income tax at the recipient's marginal rate.
+This doesn't apply to PCLS payments, as the maximum PCLS payable is limited to the lower of the remaining LSA and the remaining LSDBA.
+Once either the LSA or the LSDBA has been reduced to nil no further PCLS can be paid.
+However, it may be possible to pay the excess as a UFPLS or a PCELS.
+The full amount of such payments is subject to income tax at the recipient's marginal rate.

-In addition to the LSA, individuals will also be subject to a Lump sum and death benefit allowance (LSDBA).
+In addition to the LSA, individuals will also have an LSDBA.
 The LSDBA is set at £1,073,100 from 6 April 2024 and as with the LSA, the legislation does not include any mechanism to increase this limit in the future.
-An individual may be entitled to a higher LSDBA if they hold a valid lifetime allowance protection.
+An individual may be entitled to a higher LSDBA if they hold valid LTA protection.

-The LSDBA is reduced each time a RBCE occurs.
-The definition of RBCE in relation to the LSDBA differs to the definition used in respect of the LSA.
+The LSDBA is reduced each time an RBCE occurs.
+The definition of an RBCE in relation to the LSDBA differs from the definition used in respect of the LSA.
 In the context of the LSDBA an RBCE means any relevant lump sum or any relevant lump sum death benefit.

-During an individual’s lifetime their LSDBA is reduced by be the following relevant lump sums:
+During an individual’s lifetime their LSDBA is reduced by the following relevant lump sums:

 On death, any authorised lump sum death benefit paid is treated as a relevant lump sum death benefit, with the exception of: